Blockchain is Bitcoin with a haircut and suit that you can parade in front of your board of directors

 The problems faced by our industry still remain.
 We’re in a world where revenues are diminishing but volumes are increasing.
 Instances of carriers defaulting on debts are becoming more frequent.
 Taking traffic from the “Big Boys” still requires you to underwrite very long payment terms such as 30/30 and in some cases, 60/60.

-Even then, you’re not guaranteed to be paid on time, and as a small carrier supplying the so called “Big Boys”, THERE IS NOTHING WE CAN DO ABOUT IT!
+Even then, you’re not guaranteed to be paid on time, and as a small carrier supplying the so called “Big Boys”,

 I very much agree with Adrian in that the future of the wholesale industry will move towards being a platform for players like COLT, PCCW et al. But the dynamic of OUR industry will still remain, where smaller operators will still need to interact via interconnects with the “Big Boys”.
 The small operators will still need to underwrite long payment terms to receive traffic, and more than likely have to prepay for sending traffic.